 You should also try increasing the pH level in the soil.
 Adding lime or wood ashes will sweeten the soil, making it more alkaline.
 Moss dislikes this type of soil; thus, it will not be apt to grow on anything within that general area.

-Regular pruning can also help prevent moss from growing on plants.
-It will also help increase the amount of light, which also inhibits moss growth.
+Regular pruning can help prevent moss from growing on plants as well.
+It will also help increase the amount of light, which too, inhibits moss growth.

 How to Get Rid of Moss: Physical Removal & Chemical Control